Centipede bite: Symptoms and signs

 Other symptoms such as hardening of the skin and tissue death may also occur.

 Treatment

-Centipedes bites, while painful, rarely cause severe health complications in people.
+Centipede bites, while painful, rarely cause severe health complications in people.
 Centipede venoms are heat-labile, and warm-water immersion may help reduce pain and swelling.
 Icing also helps.

 Society and culture

 Naturalist Jacques-Henri Bernardin de Saint-Pierre reported that his dog developed a serious ulcer after a centipede bite during travels in Mauritius.

 YouTube personality Coyote Peterson has been intentionally bitten by Scolopendra heros (giant desert centipede) and declares that the pain caused by the bite is worse than a bullet ant sting.

 Muay Thai fighter Dokmaipa Por Pongsawang died after a bite from an arthropod described as a takhap (large centipede).
 Taiwanese folk musician Difang Duana's death was accelerated by a centipede bite he suffered six months earlier.
 Both Pongsawang and Duana were diabetic.